jp1995/rl_playerinfo/README.md

 The client should then be available at http://127.0.0.1:5000/.
 It will fill once match data is received from the plugin.

-If you want to access the site from a separate device in your local network (like a phone), you need to replace the `127.0.0.1` part in the URL with the IP of the machine that is running the script.
+If you want to access the site from a separate device in your local network (like a phone), you need to use the local IP that the script provides you.

 ## Wiki